monome/docs/norns/help.md

 ## change passwords on norns <a name="change-passwd"></a>

-For security reasons (a device exposed to wifi should not have a widely-known password), one may want to change the default password for the `we` user.
+For security reasons (a device exposed to wifi should not have a widely-known password), you may want to change the default password for the `we` user.

 ### login / ssh

 To change the login/ssh password for user `we`, log in to the norns via `ssh`.
 The command

 ```
 passwd
 ```

-will promt you for the current and new password.
+will prompt you for the current and new password.

 ### Samba

-The `smb://` remote login password does not automatically change with the `raspi-config` method and, although Samba is a low-security, local network project, it makes sense to set its login credentials to match the newly set user password.
-This can be done with
+The `smb://` remote login password does not automatically change when `passwd` changes.
+Although Samba is a low-security, local network project, it makes sense to set its login credentials to match the newly set user password.
+This can be done with:

 ```
 sudo smbpasswd -a we